PBCAR/Visualizations/README.md

 ## Rain Cloud Plots

+The rain cloud plot script contains instructions for user input, and gives suggestions for changes that can be made to tweak the visualization.

 ![image](https://github.com/PBCAR/Visualizations/blob/main/Examples/raincloud.png)

+### Packages:

+This script uses 'ggplot2' and 'gghalves' packages

+### Changes Required:

+i) Set your working directory - This is the file location of your data to be analyzed.
+To set your working directory, go to:

+      Session > Set Working Directory > Choose Directory

+ii) Input the name of your data file (this script is set up to only import .csv files)

+iii) Changing the categorical variable to a factor if represented numerically (Line 27)

+iv) Input the name of the categorical and continuous variables to the ggplot (Line 37)

+v) Changing the x and y axes titles (Line 57)

+vi) Changing the title of the plot (Line 60)

+### Other Possible Changes:

+i) Set the opacity of various plot visuals using `alpha` ii) Change the size of visuals or text using `size` iii) Show/ suppress the legend (T/F) using `show.legend`

 ## Heatmaps

 The heatmap script utilizes 'pairwise complete' observations, meaning only individuals with missing data for the 2 variables being compared will be removed.
 User imput required at the beginning of the script only.

 ![image](https://github.com/PBCAR/Visualizations/blob/main/Examples/heatmap.png)